London Heel Pain Clinic – Plantar Fasciitis & Other causes

 Shockwave Therapy

 This non-invasive technology allows for the fascia to heal by encouraging increased blood flow and healing factors from the body to be activated.
-It has a growing evidence base in treating plantar fasciitis.
+It has a growing evidence base in treating plantar fasciitis, as well as achilles tendonitis.

 Orthotics/Insoles

-These can improve foot function, cushion the heels and reduce arch strain.
+Custom orthotics can improve foot function, cushion the heels and reduce arch strain.
 They are effective for most patients suffering from heel pain.
+A gait analysis and biomechanical assessment will be carried out prior to prescribing custom orthotics.
+A 3D scan of your feet will then be taken to accurately measure to contours of your feet.

 Injections

-In recurrent and very serious cases, we may recommend an injection of cortisone or plasma rich protein (PRP).
+In recurrent cases, we may recommend an injection of cortisone or plasma rich protein (PRP).
 These are effective in reducing heel pain and are performed accurately by using ultrasound guidance.

 Physiotherapy